input-output-hk/quickcheck-dynamic/README.md

 * John Hughes high level talk on how to test Plutus smart contracts using this library: https://youtu.be/V9_14jjJiuQ
 * 55 minutes in to this lecture an example of using the state machine formalism: https://www.youtube.com/watch?v=zW3D2iM5uVg&t=3300

+The following blog posts provide some more in-depth educational material on quickcheck-dynamic:
-Edsko de Vries wrote a [nice blog post](https://well-typed.com/blog/2022/09/lockstep-with-quickcheck-dynamic/) to compare `quickcheck-dynamic` with [quickcheck-state-machine](https://hackage.haskell.org/package/quickcheck-state-machine), another library to write model-based tests on top of QuickCheck.
-This blog post introduces [quickcheck-lockstep](https://github.com/well-typed/quickcheck-lockstep) which provides _lockstep-style_ testing on top of quickcheck-dynamic.
+* Edsko de Vries wrote a [nice post](https://well-typed.com/blog/2022/09/lockstep-with-quickcheck-dynamic/) to compare `quickcheck-dynamic` with [quickcheck-state-machine](https://hackage.haskell.org/package/quickcheck-state-machine), another library to write model-based tests on top of QuickCheck.
+This blog post introduces [quickcheck-lockstep](https://github.com/well-typed/quickcheck-lockstep) which provides _lockstep-style_ testing on top of quickcheck-dynamic,
+* IOG published an [introductory post](https://engineering.iog.io/2022-09-28-introduce-q-d) on `quickcheck-dynamic`, detailing some rationale and background for this work, and suggesting a step-by-step approach to use it based on some real world experience.

 ## Building